+HMA1227 Finance

-HMA1227 Finance include billing, collections, accounting and taxes.
+This course is designed to help the medical assistant learn how to perform basic administrative medical assisting functions in the area of finances to include billing, collections, accounting and taxes.
 Basic organizational designs of the medical office will be covered.

-HMA1236 The Reproductive System Lecture Hrs: 15 Lab Hrs: 5 Credit Hrs: 1 This course will give the students an introduction into the disciplines of gynecology and obstetrics, and the male reproductive system.
+HMA1236 The Reproductive System

+This course will give the students an introduction into the disciplines of gynecology and obstetrics, and the male reproductive system.
 Sexually transmitted diseases, infertility and contraception will be covered.